owfdr/read-something/src/books/The Pragmatic Programmer.md

 - can you explain the problem to others?
 - are the tests complete enough?
 - can the same bug exists elsewhere?

+### Topic 21.
+Text Manipulation

+- pragmatics require a general-purpose text manipulation tool
+- text manipulation language can be powerful if used skillfully
+- popular ones include `awk` and `sed`
+- text manipulation language allows quick prototyping
+- examples of our accomplishment using Ruby and Python
+- 1 building the book (rake tasks)
+- 2 code inclusion and highlighting
+- 3 website update
+- 4 including equations (LaTeX)
+- 5 index generation
+- Pragmatic Bookshelf itself is built around text manipulation